RamlyBurger/FoodHunter/docs/reports/STUDENT_4_REPORT_Section_5.md

 ### 5.1 Potential Threats and Attacks

+The Cart, Checkout & Notifications Module handles financial transactions and sensitive payment data, making it a prime target for attackers seeking financial gain.
+This module must implement robust security measures to protect against price manipulation, cross-site attacks, and payment fraud.

 #### Threat 1: Price Manipulation

 Price manipulation attacks occur when an attacker intercepts and modifies price values in client-side requests.
 In the Cart & Checkout module, an attacker could use browser DevTools or proxy tools to modify item prices or totals before submitting the checkout form, potentially paying much less than the actual cost.

+**Technical Details:**
+- Client-side JavaScript calculations can be modified using browser DevTools
+- HTTP requests can be intercepted and modified using proxy tools like Burp Suite
+- Form fields can be manipulated before submission
+- API requests can be crafted with arbitrary price values using curl or Postman

 **Attack Scenario:**